Land Use and Planning Department – Zoning Change

 - Also, in cases where the applicant is not the owner of the property, a letter must be provided from the owner authorizing the applicant to act on their behalf.

-Once all the aforementioned items have been properly submitted and accepted by the City Administrator, City Historic Preservation Officer and City Engineer, the zoning change hearing shall be scheduled for consideration at the next Planning and Zoning Commission meeting which is at least three (3) weeks from the date of application, and for final consideration by City Council at their next regular meeting following the Commission hearing.
-The three-week deadline is necessary to meet the minimum public notice requirements, which include publication in the local newspaper and letters sent to owners of property within 250 feet of the proposed zoning change.
+Once all the aforementioned items have been properly submitted and accepted by the City Administrator, City Historic Preservation Officer and City Engineer, the zoning change hearing shall be scheduled for consideration at the next Planning and Zoning Commission meeting which is at least two(2) weeks from the date of application, and for final consideration by City Council at their next regular meeting following the Commission hearing.
+The three-week deadline is necessary to meet the minimum public notice requirements, which include publication in the local newspaper and letters sent to owners of property within two-hundred (200) feet of the proposed zoning change.

 The applicant/owner will receive the same written public hearing notice that is mailed to surrounding property owners.
 The notice provides the times and dates of the Planning and Zoning Commission and City Council meetings.
 A map showing the location of the property in relation to surrounding streets and zoning boundaries is printed on the back of the notice.